skift-org/skift/README.md

 skiftOS 0.2.0 running on QEMU 3.0.0
 </p>

-skiftOS is a simple, handmade, operating system for intel x86 cpu.
-Haiming for clean and elegant API while keeping the sprite of UNIX.
+**skiftOS** is a simple, handmade, operating system for intel x86 cpu.
+Haiming for clean and pretty API while keeping the sprite of UNIX.

 # Disclaimers